SMW-Editor/smw-editor/README.md

 this project and the amount of time available to us, the development is pretty slow.

-For this reason we encourage you to contribute: simply clone the repository, create a branch, push your changes, and create a pull request.
-Don't forget to run `format-apply.sh` before you push!
+For this reason we encourage you to contribute: simply clone the repository, create a branch, push your changes, and open a pull request.

 We also think expanding our development team would speed things up and help us deliver a better product.
 If you want to join us and are experienced in at least one of these